 The Partnership first organized the L.E.A.N.
 Carroll initiative in 2007 to address childhood obesity concerns in the Carroll community.
 Since then, our focus has evolved to include healthy weights for people of all ages.
 L.E.A.N.
 Carroll calls on Carroll residents to commit to healthier lifestyles through Lifestyle, Education, Activity and Nutrition.
 It is a community- and family-based approach to behaviors known to promote healthy weight and help prevent chronic diseases.
 L.E.A.N.
 Carroll provides information, links to resources and programs, and other support to help people of all ages improve nutrition, increase activity levels, and maintain optimum health.

 Whether you or your family members are currently at a healthy weight, or at risk for being overweight, you can take steps to get or keep things on the right track.
 Eating right and being physically active aren’t just a “diet” or “program”; they are the keys to a long and healthy life.

 Current L.E.A.N.
 Initiatives

-The Chronic Disease Prevention & Intervention Leadership Team is conducting a community-wide walking challenge to help Carroll residents stay physically active.
+The Advancing Health and Wellness Leadership Team is conducting a community-wide walking challenge to help Carroll residents stay physically active.
 Participation is free for anyone who lives, works, or plays in Carroll County.
 Join us for a group walk, exercise tips, prizes and more!
 Our goal is to increase physical activity by making it fun for people of all ages.
-Walk Carroll events are posted under “Healthy Events” on our Home page.
+Special Walk Carroll events are posted under “Healthy Events” on our Home page.

 For more information, or to get involved, visit the Walk Carroll page HERE.